 Current Performance: MN Stat.
 357.182 Subd.
 3 requires a 10-day turnaround for paper documents and a 5-day turnaround for electronic documents.
-The average turnaround time for both paper and electronic was 2.64 days (compared to 3.49 days in 2020), surpassing the requirement.
+The average turnaround time for both paper and electronic was 3.37 days for abstracts and 4.44 days for torrens (compared to an overall average of 2.64 days in 2021), surpassing the requirement.
 The increase in electronic processing of documents allows the department to meet and surpass the turnaround time targets.

 Elections Department Goal: Maintain high election standards and public confidence in the election process in compliance with state and federal election laws (including the Help America Vote Act, HAVA).
-Commissioner Priority Area: Effective and Efficient Government
+Commissioner Effective and Efficient Government Priority Area: